aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheHostMonitoringPlugin.md

 3. If the probe is not acknowledged by the database node, a counter is incremented.
 4. If the counter reaches the `failureDetectionCount`, the database node will be deemed unhealthy and the connection will be aborted.

+> [!NOTE]\
+> `efm` and `efm2` differ slightly in when step 4 fires, so the two are not interchangeable to the millisecond.
+Both measure how long the node has been failing since the first unacknowledged probe, but `efm` aborts once that duration reaches `failureDetectionInterval × failureDetectionCount`, while `efm2` aborts at `failureDetectionInterval × (failureDetectionCount - 1)`.
+Because the timer starts on the *first* failed probe, `efm2` is the one that aborts after exactly `failureDetectionCount` probes as described above; `efm` waits one extra interval.
+On the default settings (`failureDetectionInterval=5000`, `failureDetectionCount=3`) the abort deadline after the grace period is therefore 15,000 ms for `efm` and 10,000 ms for `efm2`.
+If your application depends on a specific detection deadline, tune `failureDetectionCount` per plugin rather than assuming both behave identically.

 If a more aggressive approach to failure checking is necessary, all of these parameters can be reduced to reflect that.
 However, increased failure checking may also lead to an increase in false positives.
 For example, if the `failureDetectionInterval` was shortened, the plugin may complete several connection checks that all fail.
 The database node would then be considered unhealthy, but it may have been about to recover and the connection checks were completed before that could happen.

 | Parameter                  | Available Since Version |  Value  | Required | Description                                                                                                  | Default Value |